 Some Antivirus apps may take the Excel files as a threat.
 So. they will open the files in read-only mode.
 Therefore, look for the Antivirus Settings where you can allow the Excel files to open normally.

-9. Renew Office App to Avoid Read-Only Mode
+9. Expired Office App Results in Read-Only Mode of Excel Workbook

-Again, if the subscription to Office apps gets canceled or expired, you can’t edit the Excel workbook.
+Again, if the subscription to Office apps gets canceled or expires, you can’t edit the Excel workbook.
 Hence, renew the subscription to avoid the issue.

-10. Update Office App When Excel Workbook Starts to Open in Read-Only Mode
+10. Older Office App Versions Will Open Latest Excel File Versions in Read-Only Mode

 Things to Remember

-It’s better If we can prevent the ‘This Excel Workbook Was Opened in Read-Only Mode’ problem from occurring in the first place.
+It’s better to prevent the ‘This Excel Workbook Was Opened in Read-Only Mode’ problem from occurring in the first place.
 For that purpose, follow the below notes carefully.

 - Save the files carefully.
 An accidental close of the file can result in a read-only mode issue.